C-metric in a (nut)shell: Class

 In the limit of zero acceleration, the string tension and deficit mass vanish and the critical mass~\eqref{eqn:II crit mass} tends to $M_{\mrm{crit}}\to m^2/\alpha^2$.
 As analysed in~\Sref{sec: A zero limit}, this corresponds to the interior geometry matching the outer geometry in coordinates $(\sigma,r,\phi)=(t,r_+\alpha,\theta/\alpha)$ and one would expect no shell.
-A similar correspondence is not available, however, for the Class $\mrm{I}_{\mrm{C}}$ critical mass because the Class $\mrm{I}_{\mrm{C}}$ solution is disconnected from the BTZ black hole ($\mc{A}>2/\ell$ and one may not take the $\mc{A}\to0$ limit).
+A similar correspondence is not available, however, for the Class $\mrm{I}_{\mrm{C}}$ critical mass because the Class $\mrm{I}_{\mrm{C}}$ solution is disconnected from the BTZ black hole.